eiriksteen/ROS2SampleProject/README.md

 ### Service clients
 To call a service we first have to create the service client.
-This is done by calling the member function `create_client(service_type), 'service_name')`.
+This is done by calling the member function `create_client(service_type, 'service_name')`.
 Here we don't need to specify a callback.

 ### Task